cbfacademy/mern-stack-project/server/README.md

-# Black Codher Personal Personal Project - Server side (backend)
+# Black Codher Personal Personal Project - Server s"id"e (backend)

 All of your back end code should be in this folder.

-Once you have your development environment up and running you'll be able to see the app running here:
+Once you have your development environment up and running you"ll be able to see the app running here:

 ```
 http://localhost:5000